gazebosim/gz-math/tutorials/rotation_example.md

 \snippet examples/quaternion_from_euler.cc access quaternion

-Or to acccess the rotation matrix elements:
+Or to access the rotation matrix elements:

 \snippet examples/quaternion_from_euler.cc rotation matrix